brittanybelle/dev-env/README.md

 11. Install a "cheat sheet" (see below for usage)
 12. Add sources to ~/.zshrc file

+All of the information printed out to the screen during the installation process is also nicely logged for you in a file located in your home directory, `~/.my_dev-env_setup.txt`, so later you can double-check what exactly the script did.

-*NOTE:* pyenv, virtualenv, virtualenvwrapper, and cookiecutter are all installed globally, i.e. not contained within any kind of virtual environment.
+**NOTE:** pyenv, virtualenv, virtualenvwrapper, and cookiecutter are all installed globally, i.e. not contained within any kind of virtual environment.
 Make sure you understand the implications of this in your own environment!

 ### Using the Cheat Sheet

 The setup script will create a new folder in your home directory called `~/.cheat/`.
 Inside this folder is a shell script, named "cheat", which you can invoke at any time by typing `cheat` into your shell.
 It contains some useful syntax/reminders.
 Feel free to edit your cheat file to add your own commands!

-*NOTE:* to use `cheat` for the first time after running the installation script, you will have to open a new shell so that the path variable is updated appropriately.
+**NOTE:** to use `cheat` for the first time after running the installation script, you will have to open a new shell so that the path variable is updated appropriately.